 This report contains crime statistics that have been compiled for the three previous calendar years.
-The crime statistics reported have been compiled from data collected from a number of reporting sources including UT Police, the state of Texas, municipal and county law enforcement agencies, and noncommissioned CSAs.
+The crime statistics reported have been compiled from data collected from a number of reporting sources including UT Police, the state of Texas, municipal and county law enforcement agencies, and non-commissioned CSAs.

-Any reportable crime made to a CSA can be immediately transmitted to UT Police via the website at www.utph.org; mail to 7777 Knight Road, Houston, TX 77054; email to policerecords@mdanderson.org; or fax to 713-745-8509.
+Any reportable crime made to a CSA can be immediately transmitted to UT Police online at www.utph.org; mail to 7777 Knight Road, Houston, TX 77054; by email to policerecords@mdanderson.org; or by fax to 713-745-8509.